magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 * Get some background and theory on merging services
 * Prepare our blueprint
-* Merge the blueprint with a running deployment
+* Merge the new topology with the running deployment
 * Decommision parts of the deployment
 * Answer the all important question _when would I use this?_